 \subsection{Trajectory segmentation}

-Originally, we planned to develop AnDi-ELM only for the regression and classification tasks of the AnDi challenge.
-However, after the conclusion of the competition, we thought about applying the same method also for the segmentation task.
+Originally, I planned to develop AnDi-ELM only for the regression and classification tasks of the AnDi challenge.
+However, after the conclusion of the competition, I thought about applying the same method also for the segmentation task.
 This task had the objective of identifying the changepoint within a trajectory switching $\alpha$ and diffusion model, as well as determining the exponent and model for the identified segments.
-Here, we will discuss the performance relative to changepoint identification.
+Here, I discuss the performance relative to changepoint identification.
 In fact, once the trajectory has been split, inference of the anomalous diffusion exponent and model classification can be performed with the methods described above.

-For the detection of the changepoint (cp), we modify the feature engineering step from previous tasks, as described in Section~\ref{sec:methods}.
-The problem is tackled as a classification task.
+For the detection of the changepoint (cp), I modified the feature engineering step from previous tasks, as described in Section~\ref{sec:methods}.
+The problem was tackled as a classification task.
 The AnDi-ELM provided scores for each timepoint, associated with the probability to host a changepoint.
 The timepoint presenting the maximum score along the trajectory is thus identified as a changepoint if it exceeds a given threshold.

-The two dimensional histograms shown in Fig.~\ref{fig:segmentation}(a) show a prevalence of identifications (predicted cp, $t_{\rm P}$ ) proximal to the true changepoint position (ground-truth cp, $t_{\rm GT}$).
+The two dimensional histograms shown in Fig.~\ref{fig:segmentation}(a) display a prevalence of identifications (predicted cp, $t_{\rm P}$ ) proximal to the true changepoint position (ground-truth cp, $t_{\rm GT}$).
 The RMSE was used to summarize the method's performance.
 As for the other tasks, the metrics show better results the higher the number of dimensions.
 As shown in Fig.~\ref{fig:segmentation}(b), the RMSE is not uniform with respect to the ground-truth cp location.
 This behavior is also observed for a random cp prediction (dashed line) and is associated with the breaking of symmetry produced by the cp.
-However, except for cp's located very close to the trajectories edges, AnDi-ELM shows a significant improvement in random predictions.
+However, except for cp's located very close to the trajectories edges, AnDi-ELM shows a significant improvement with respect to random predictions.